jhustata/jhustata.github.io/README.md

 **results**

 1. save .dta files
-2. merge adult, exam,lab
+2. merge adult, exam, lab
-3. then showcase stata!
+3. this way we get to showcase stata!

 **conclusions**

-1. for beginners
+1. for beginners and mid-level programmers
-2. quickly escalates
+2. quickly escalate level of difficulty
-3. easy to follow
+3. but always keep it easy to follow